Bettermeans/help.bettermeans/_posts/2010-12-04-dashboard.markdown

 Can I add someone to an item I own?
 -----------------------------------

 Yes, if you are the owner of an item you can both add people and remove people from your team for this particular work item.
 To do this, open up the lightbox view of an In Progress Item.
 On the right side of the lightbox, Under "Joined By" there is a link to "+Add Someone".
 Then select from the Drop down menu of the members and contributors to the enterprise.
-If you do not see the person you are looking for, you need to invite them to the project workstream first.
+If you do not see the person you are looking for, you need to invite them to the workstream first.
 [Tips on inviting people](/invitations).

 ![](/images/Dash-add.png)